CompuTec/processforce-docs/current/user-guide/manufacturing/manufacturing-order/manufacturing-order-menus.md

 To get to this option, choose Operation Relation Map from a context menu on Manufacturing Order.

 The chart shows information connected to each of the operations assigned to a production process for a specific Manufacturing Order.
 Additionally, the chart shows relations between functions that, by default, are sequential (one Operation is finished, and another starts).
 Operation relations can be more advanced than that.
-To find out more, click **ADD LINK** here.

 ### Operation Tile

 Apart from basic information (Operation Name, Sequence, Status), the Tile also holds information on the operation's times: start and end of work (both planned and actual) and period of work.